Implementation of the Four Labour Codes

 Why the New Labour Codes Matter

-For decades, India’s labour laws were fragmented,
+Over decades, the labour laws in India were diverse

-with different economic and employment realities.
+an era that had other economic and employment realities.

 The new Codes finally consolidate these old laws